platformsh/platformsh-docs/docs/src/gettingstarted/introduction/own-code/project-configuration.md

 1. **Consult a template alongside this guide**

     As you go through this guide, example files will be provided that will give you a good impression of how to configure applications on Platform.sh in the programming language they use.
-However, since they are simple examples and your own application may require more detailed configuration than those examples address, it is recommended that you take a look at our maintained templates for additional guidance.
+However, since they are basic examples and your own application may require more detailed configuration than those examples address, it is recommended that you take a look at our maintained templates for additional guidance.

     Select a language and choose one or more templates that most closely resemble your application and keep the template in another tab as you continue through this guide.
 Using these two resources together is the fastest way to correctly configure your project for Platform.sh.